urosolia/urosolia.github.io/_posts/2026-3-10-Producing high-quality work in the era of GenAI.markdown

 categories: jekyll update
 ---

+**TL;DR:** GenAI is flipping the script: writing is now effortless, but reviewing is a massive bottleneck.
+Beautifully generated documents are making it dangerously easy to mask shallow, half-baked ideas.
+As a result, there is a higher chance that fundamental design flaws are slipping past exhausted reviewers, leading to projects that look perfect on paper but ultimately collapse at scale.
+{: style="text-align: justify"}

 *"The present letter is a very long one, simply because I had no time to make it shorter".
 Blaise Pascal in his Provincial Letters (Letter XVI).*
 {: style="text-align: justify"}